Superconnections and An Intrinsic Gauss-Bonnet-Chern Formula for Finsler Manifolds: Introduction

-Note that the constant volume condition in Bao-Chern's formula (\ref{BaoChern GBC}) is a much strong assumption for a Finsler manifold.
-To avoid this defect, following Bao-Chern's approach, Lackey \cite{La} and Z. Shen \cite{Shen2} modified the GBC-integrand terms independently by using the unit sphere volume function $V(x)={\rm Vol}(S_xM)$ and obtained some new types of GBC-formulae via the Chern and Cartan connections respectively, for all oriented and closed Finsler manifolds.
-In \cite{Zhao}, Zhao also got a similar formula as Z. Shen's one in \cite{Shen2} in a different way.
+To avoid the constant volume assumption in Bao-Chern's formula (\ref{BaoChern GBC}), following Bao-Chern's approach, Lackey \cite{La} and Z. Shen \cite{Shen2} modified the GBC-integrand terms independently by using the unit sphere volume function $V(x)={\rm Vol}(S_xM)$ and obtained some new types of GBC-formulae via the Chern and Cartan connections respectively, for all oriented and closed Finsler manifolds.

-However, a striking difference from the Chern's formula (\ref{GBC riemannian}) for Riemannian manifolds, the above-mentioned generalizations in the Finsler setting had to make use of an extra vector field $X$ on $M$ in their GBC-integrands.
+However, a notable difference from Chern's formula (\ref{GBC riemannian}) for Riemannian manifolds, the above-mentioned generalizations in the Finsler setting had to make use of an extra vector field $X$ on $M$ in their GBC-integrands.
 As a result, all these GBC-formulae look not so intrinsic in the spirit of Chern's original formula (\ref{GBC riemannian}).
 In \cite{ShenY}, Y. Shen asked explicitly whether there is a Gauss-Bonnet-Chern formula for general Finsler manifolds without using any vector fields.

-In this paper, by using a Mathai-Quillen type formula of Feng and Zhang on the Euler characteristic in \cite{FZ}, we obtain a Finslerian Gauss-Bonnet-Chern formula.
-In particular, an explicit GBC-type integrand on $M$, expressed in the integration along fibres of $\pi: SM\to M$, is given.
+In this paper, by using Mathai-Quillen's superconnection formalism, we obtain the following Gauss-Bonnet-Chern formula for Finsler manifolds.

+\begin{theo} Let $(M,F)$ be a closed and oriented Finsler manifold of dimension $2n$.
+Let $R^{\rm Ch}=R+P$ be the curvature of the Chern connection $\nabla^{\rm Ch}$ on the pull-back bundle $\pi^*TM$ over $SM$.
+Then in the induced homogeneous coordinate charts $(x^i,y^i)$ on $SM$, one has